sierracthomas/spectre_domain/readme.md

 ## Setup Instructions

-1) Clone this repository to the computer/cluster you will be running the jobs on.
+1) Clone this repository on ocean.

 2) Edit the setup.sh script to point to your precloned SpEC and SpECTRE directories.